mbrner/taco_salad/README.md

 =======================
 ![alt tag](https://github.com/mbrner/taco_salat/raw/master/TacoSalat.png)

-A package to make some delicious classification taco salat.
-Stacks of juice classifiers to generate features and one classifier to top them all!
+A package to make some delicious taco salat.
+Stacks of juicy classification and regression algorithms to generate delicious features and tasty results!